Configuring distributed caches

 Distributed caches replicate cache entries on a subset of nodes in a cluster and assigns entries to fixed owner nodes.

-Each distributed cache has two owners per default, which means that two nodes have a copy of the specific cache entries.
+Each distributed cache, that is a primary source of truth of the data (authenticationSessions, loginFailures and actionTokens) has two owners per default, which means that two nodes have a copy of the specific cache entries.
 Non-owner nodes query the owners of a specific cache to obtain data.
 When both owner nodes are offline, all data is lost.
-This situation usually leads to users being logged out at the next request and having to log in again.

 The default number of owners is enough to survive 1 node (owner) failure in a cluster setup with at least three nodes.
 You are free to change the number of owners accordingly to better fit into your availability requirements.
 To change the number of owners, open conf/cache-ispn.xml and change the value for owners=<value> for the distributed caches to your desired value.